Montaigne shows up here on UR quite a bit. I won’t do links this time. Look ’em up if you want. So permit me to just

 As the modern critic David Quint has summed it up, Montaigne would probably interpret the message for humanity in Christ’s crucifixion as “Don’t crucify people.”

-Perhaps since he seldom addressed the Church his skepticism was not seen as being aimed in that direction.
-It was a gentler thing, evidenced more by rhetorical flourishes like “it seems” and “although I don’t know” in writing about daily events than is was by an assault on Church certainties.
-The Church was concerned with fighting dogma with dogma–so what harm could come by reading this funny fellow who enjoys observing his idiosyncrasies?
+Perhaps since he seldom addressed the Church his skepticism was not seen as being aimed in that direction, and in turn failed to cause offence.
+His skepticism was a gentler thing, evidenced more by rhetorical flourishes like “it seems” and “although I don’t know” in writing about daily events than it was by an assault on Church certainties.
+If the Church was concerned with fighting dogma with dogma what harm could come by reading this funny fellow who enjoys observing his idiosyncrasies?

 At the risk of making a bad and very amateurish analogy it is like the Establishment’s reaction to the cultural and political wings of the Sixties’ rebellion.
 The politicos resorted to bombing, and were greatly resisted in the moment.
 But hippies, after some grousing about long hair and poor hygiene, were more easily tolerated.

 Yet politics is downstream from culture and ideas that manage to get far enough upstream to influence the current in a deeper way can end up being more influential than one might initially think.
 And so it was in the post-Sixties period: the residue of the cultural shocks is thicker on the ground today than all the rubble left over from Weatherman bombs.